rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

     public and 1200 Mbps private network.
 Maximum network bandwidth on work-optimized Cloud Servers is 5Gbps public and 10Gbps private network.

-For more information about General Purpose Cloud Servers, see [What is new with General Purpose Cloud Servers](/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers).
+For more information about General Purpose Cloud Servers, see [New features in General Purpose and work-optimized Cloud Servers](/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers).

 ------------------------------------------------------------------------